 A tuition hold will stop the release of grades and transcripts and prevent registration for upcoming semesters.
 It will also prevent scheduling changes prior to the start of the semester and during the drop/add period.

 When an outstanding student account balance is paid in full, the tuition hold will be removed from your account.
 Click for instructions on How to Pay Your eBill Online.
 For online payments a tuition hold will be removed the next business day or you can contact the Business Office to request the hold be removed immediately.
-Payments can also be made in the Business Office via cash, check or credit card (MasterCard, Visa and Discover).
+Payments can also be made in the Business Office via cash or check.

 A delinquent HES account balance must be paid directly to HES.
 HES payment information is not reported to YCP on a daily basis.
 When the delinquent amount is paid in full, please contact the Business Office to request a review of your account to determine if the tuition hold can be removed.